edsonscosta/device-manager-service/README.md

 **Getting Started**
 -------------------

 To get started with the project, simply run `docker-compose up` to start the development environment.
 Then, you can use a tool like `curl` or a REST client to interact with the API endpoints.

+Was not added any Authorization Handler.

 ### Build/Run Scripts
     docker-compose -f docker/docker-compose.yaml up -d